kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 - Use `git push origin v1.1.0` to push a particular tag, or `git push --tags` if you want to push all tags.
 - `git push origin :tagname` to delete a remote tag, and if you also need to delete the local tag, use `git tag --delete tagname`.

-## skip git commit hooks
-The pre-commit hook can be used to run tests, lint, type check, etc. The hooks are located in the `.git/hooks/` directory.
-Use the `--no-verify` option to bypass git commit hooks, e.g. `git commit -m "commit message" --no-verify`.
-And as a long-term solution, assure CI is configured.

-## co-authoring git commits
-Sometimes when I'm pair programming, I want to be able to give another developer credit in a commit I make in a Git repo.
-In your commit, you just have to add `Co-authored-by` to your commit message like this `git commit -m "Regular commit message" -m "Co-authored-by: name <someemail@example.com>"`.

-By the way, you can add a commit subject and description as follows: `git commit -m "subject line" -m "longer description"`.

-> [better-commits](https://github.com/Everduin94/better-commits) is a CLI for creating better commits following the conventional commit guidelines.
-It will prompt a series of questions.
-These prompts will build a commit message, which you can preview, before confirming the commit.

 ## command auto correct
 If you mistype a command, git helpfully tries to figure out what you meant, but it still refuses to do it.
 If you set `help.autocorrect` to 1, Git will actually run this command for you.
 (If you set it to 50, Git will give you 5 seconds to change your mind before executing the autocorrected command.)